 This church is “wretched.”
 In the Greek, this word is talaiporos, and literally means “enduring trial” – in effect meaning it was a constant, never-ending trial to God.
 It is also translated as “miserable.”
 The Webster’s Dictionary defines “wretched” as meaning “grievous, deeply afflicted, woeful, hatefully contemptible, despicable, and very poor in quality.”

 The Laodicean church needed real cleansing, inside and out.
 It is blind to its own condition, and yet it is arrogant and prideful and will hear nothing, listen to no rebuke, and take no correction.
 It is a depressing, sad church.

 It is unfortunate and sad that the majority of end-time Christians can be compared to this ancient Laodicea church; they are neither hot nor cold!

 The seven letters to the seven churches contain God’s warning messages to His people to prepare their hearts, their minds, and their character for the perilous times that are coming.
 God corrects those He loves.
-He points out our faults so we understand what needs to be changed.
-Then He offers to come in and change us if we will open the door of our hearts.
+He points out our faults, so we understand what needs to be changed.
+Then He offers to come in and change us if we open the door of our hearts.
 In the months and years ahead, severe persecution such as we have never seen, is going to break out against all true Christian churches, which will be termed “cults” and “bizarre sects” by the mass media, under the control of government propagandists.
-The true Christians will be persecuted with a vengeance, even beforethe “Great Tribulation” ever arrives!
+The true Christians will be persecuted vigorously, even before the “Great Tribulation” ever arrives!
 Now is the time to make up your mind and ask yourselves whether you are truthfully and wholeheartedly following and obeying Jesus Christ as your Lord and Savior, and what kind of church you are going to?
 Again:

 “Anyone with ears to hear must listen to the Spirit and understand what he is saying to the churches.”
 Revelation 3:13 NLT